 17. Soul Surfer

-Soul Surfer is the inspirational true story behind real pro surfer Bethany Hamilton.
+Soul Surfer is the inspirational true story about real pro surfer, Bethany Hamilton.
 In 2003, news broke around the world about how Bethany survived a shark attack but unfortunately lost her arm in the process.

 This movie shows Bethany’s early years as a talented young surfer, and how she overcame her fears to return to surfing after losing her arm.